-- type Access Resource and Resource Type (LoginID) equal to dnis or - type External Routing Point and its Annex option dois equal to 1, which is set in the TServer section of the Annex tab
+- type Access Resource and Resource Type (LoginID) equal to dnis or - type External Routing Point and its Annex option dnis equal to 1, which is set in the TServer section of the Annex tab

-Access resources for communicating with Switch B from Switch A are specified on Switch B (destination Switch).
-Some access resources can be used only by one source Switch (Switch A); other access resources are shared (can be used by more than one source Switch).
-For information on when Switch A can use a Switch B resource, consult the applicable Genesys T-Server deployment guide.
+Access resources that are used to communicate with Switch B from Switch A are specified on Switch B (destination Switch).
+Some access resources can be used by one source Switch (Switch A) only; other access resources are shared (can be used by more than one source Switch).
+For information about when Switch A can use a Switch B resource, see the applicable Genesys T-Server Deployment Guide.